The New Online Math Tutoring Platform that Personalizes the Learning Experience

 Again, because online schooling has proven to be difficult, the fact that the platform is unique stood out to me.
 The website explains that it’s easy to use, and works across various devices.

-It also allows for tutor and student to collaborate together on problems—which is important for Sarah’s math understanding.
+It also allows for tutor and student to collaborate together on problems—which is important for her math understanding.
 She needs more than just someone telling her how something works.
 She needs to work through it with them, before she can fully understand it.

 Learner also records each lesson so the student can review it later.
-That point stood out to Sarah.
+That point stood out to us.
 She takes notes during class, but since she can’t actually go back and hear how the teacher explained things, her notes are often no help.

 Feedback that keeps everyone in the loop

-I knew I wanted to be somewhat involved in Sarah’s progress.
+I knew I wanted to be somewhat involved in her progress.
 Learner gives constant feedback with each session through their platform.
 They track the progress and the areas that need improvement.
 And they send this feedback to both student and parent, so we can all be on the same page.

 Equipped with this info about Learner’s tutoring approach, and having compared to the alternatives, we were ready to take the plunge and give it a try.